Meet the Foundation Board of Directors 2014-2015

 Mike a graduate of Eastern (70’, 73’) completed the CPA program as an undergraduate and went on to earn his MBA from EIU.
 He retired as Senior Vice President and Chief Financial Officer of ING Canada after holding several senior level positions in the ING North American operations, including Executive Vice President and CFO of ING North America.
 ING is a global financial institution of Dutch origin with clients in more than 40 countries served by more than 100,000 people.
 After completing his CPA he joined Ernst & Young in Springfield, Illinois.
 He served as Executive Vice President and CFO at Integon Corporation, an insurance holding company, before joining ING.

 Mike's continuing involvement with EIU has included coordinating the recruitment of accounting students for Ernst & Young, teaching an entry level accounting class while in graduate school, serving on the Accountancy Advisory Board and assisting with ING involvement in EIU’s study abroad programs.
 He received the EIU Distinguished Alumnus award in 2010.
-Mike is serving his third year on the Foundation Board of Directors and also serves as Chair of the Investment Committee.
-He also serves on the Real Estate and Scholarships & Grants Committees.
+Mike is serving his fourth year on the Foundation Board of Directors.
+He currently serves on the Finance/Audit, Investment, Real Estate and Scholarships & Grants Committees.
 He previously served on the Oversight & Outreach Committee.

 Sylvia is a graduate of EIU where she received her B.S. in Education with a major in Chemistry and was inducted into the mathematics honorary society.
 She began her teaching career in Lawrenceville, Illinois, where she taught chemistry and mathematics.
 Sylvia went on to teach chemistry, mathematics and physics at Red Hill School, Bridgeport, Illinois and Lincoln Trail College, Robinson Illinois.
 After leaving the teaching profession, she was elected to the Lawrenceville Unit 20 Board of Education and served as President.
 Concurrently, she and her husband owned and operated Nichols Funeral Homes in Lawrence County.
 After moving to Edwardsville, Illinois she became CEO and partner in S&N Graphics, Inc., located in St. Louis, MO.
 The company manufactured photopolymer printing plates and other identification products for the packaging industry.
 She was a founding member and served as president of the FPPA a national trade association for the industry.

 Now retired, she is a member of the American Association of University Women where she served as president.
 She also served as former president of the EIU Alumni Association.
 She was an avid volunteer and participant in the EIU capital campaign.
 In 2011 the Foundation Board named Sylvia as Outstanding Foundation Member.
-Sylvia is serving her first year on the Foundation Board of Directors.
-In addition, she is also serving on the Finance/Audit, Investment and Real Estate Committees.
+Sylvia is serving her second year on the Foundation Board of Directors.
+She currently serves as Chair of the Scholarships & Grants Committee.
+In addition, she is also serving on the Investment/Audit Committee and as Liaison to the Alumni Association.
+She previously served on the Finance/Audit and Real Estate Committees.